 Although an infection by the TBE virus usually does not give any complaints, the virus may cause an inflammation of the meninges and brain (meningoencephalitis) preceded by flu-like symptoms.
 The virus is transmitted by tick bites.
 The disease is also known as FSME (Frühsommer-Meningoenzephalitis).
 If people fall ill, the disease usually has 2 stages.
 Seven to 14 days after the tick bite, patients suffer from a fever, headaches, fatigue and pain in muscles and joints.
 That phase is followed by an asymptomatic period of about 1 week.
 Few infected people develop encephalitis or meningitis, often with serious headaches and a high temperature.
 In that case, they need to be admitted to hospital.
 There is no treatment for encephalitis, meningitis and meningoencephalitis caused by the TBE virus.
 Usually, patients make a full recovery.
-RIVM advises medical specialists to bear in mind tick-borne encephalitis when they see a patient who is suffering from encephalitis, meningitis or meningoencephalitis and recently bitten by a tick.
+RIVMNational Institute for Public Health and the Environment advises medical specialists to bear in mind tick-borne encephalitis when they see a patient who is suffering from encephalitis, meningitis or meningoencephalitis and recently bitten by a tick.

 The TBE virus is transmitted by tick bites.
 Therefore, it is important to prevent tick bites, to check oneself regularly for bites and to remove ticks from the skin instantly.